 - Educating and training communities and individuals about the long-term actions needed to promote, preserve, protect, and sustain the environment.

 Learn from each other!
 While you will be working in organizations across the Chesapeake Bay watershed, often on disparate issues of energy conservation, environmental restoration, environmental education, and more, you are all part of a cohesive Corps working together towards a common goal.
-Keep in touch with each other throughout the year, learn from each other, and build your team!
+Keep in touch with each other throughout the year and build your team!

 Here are Placement Bios to learn more about who is in your cohort, where they are located, and what they will be working on this year.

-Corps Members are invited to submit one grant proposal each to the Trust’s Mini Grant Program designed specifically for the Chesapeake Conservation Corps Program.
+Corps Members are invited to submit one grant proposal each in this program, designed specifically for current Chesapeake Conservation Corps Members.

-Corps Members, with the Host Organization mentors, should begin to think about what they’d like to propose in the Mini Grant applications after their work plans are completed.
+Background: Corps Members, with the Host Organization mentors, should begin to think about what they’d like to propose in the Mini Grant applications after their work plans are completed.
 Both Members and Mentors are more than welcome to discuss project ideas with Trust staff.
-Proposals must be received by the Trust by 5:00 pm on March 23, 2018 to ensure enough time to complete the project and review the final report prior to the completion of service in August 2017.
-The maximum request is $1,250.

-Timeline: Proposals will be reviewed by a combination of Trust staff and decisions released 6 weeks after proposal submission.
+Timeline: Proposals will be reviewed by at least two Trust staff and decisions released 8 weeks after proposal submission.

 Three of the mandatory training events this year will be proposed by YOU, the Corps Members!

-Timeline: Proposals will be reviewed by a combination of Trust staff and a panel of objective Corps community members.
-Decisions released by March 14, 2018.
-Items to consider:
+Timeline: Proposals will be reviewed by a combination of Trust staff and objective Corps community members.
+Decisions will be released by March 4, 2022.